Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Rasmussen is below national average.
-Median assessed income is $54,930 and average income stands at $61,546.
-This contrasts with Rest of Qld's median income of $53,146 and average income of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Rasmussen would be approximately $60,374 (median) and $67,645 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Rasmussen rank modestly, between the 30th and 32nd percentiles.
-The earnings profile shows that 35.0% of locals (1,729 people) fall into the $1,500 - 2,999 income category, similar to metropolitan region's 31.7%.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Rasmussen, median income is $54,930 and average income is $61,546.
+This is below the national average of $53,146 median and $66,593 average for Rest of Qld.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $60,374 median and $67,645 average.
+According to the 2021 Census, household, family, and personal incomes in Rasmussen rank between the 30th and 32nd percentiles.
+The earnings profile shows that 35.0% of locals (1,729 people) earn between $1,500 - 2,999, similar to metropolitan regions at 31.7%.
 Housing affordability pressures are severe in Rasmussen, with only 83.9% of income remaining, ranking at the 30th percentile.

 Frequently Asked Questions - Income